ryansb/yesterdaytabase/README.md

 Yesterdaytabase is a Lambda function that pulls previous snapshots of RDS databases for use as staging or testing environments.
 The function runs on a schedule and recreates the DB with a CloudFormation stack.
+For more about the internals, see my [blog post][post] on it.

 ## Usage